-If a child is persistently late, they will be referred to our Education Welfare Officer, who will work with you to help improve your child's punctuality.
+If a child is persistently late, they will be referred to our Education Welfare Officer (Andrea Green) or Head of Inclusion (George Ridgway).
+They will work with you to help improve your child's punctuality.

 Tips for getting to school on time: